rjpizarro/minesweeper-API/README.md

 ## Show your work

-1. Create a Public repository
+1. Create a Public repository ( please dont make a pull request, clone the private repository and create a new plublic one on your profile)
 2. Commit each step of your process so we can follow your thought process.

 ## What to build